pelotoncycle/intdict/README.md

 ## Cavets

-`intdict` stores all signed 64 bit integers excpet for the value of -1.
+`intdict` stores all signed 64 bit integers except for the value of `-1`.
 This happens to also be exactly the range of the `hash` function on a 64 bit machine and a superset of the range of values `id` can return.

 ## Benchmarks

-If you can live within intdict's mild restricitons, here's the performance numbers you can enjoy.
-These timings were taken from a `Intel(R) Core(TM) i7-4790 CPU @ 3.60GHz` running Ubuntu 15.04.
+If you can live within intdict's mild restrictions, here are the performance numbers you can enjoy.
+These timings were taken from an `Intel(R) Core(TM) i7-4790 CPU @ 3.60GHz` running Ubuntu 15.04.